 Prior to the new design, the corner of 18th and Locust was deteriorating.
-Kansas City's public art commission stepped in to upgrade the existing wall by opening up a competition for proposals that would reflect the artistic community of Kansas City.
+KCP&L replaced the wall with a new design, including commissioned artwork, that would reflect the Crossroads’ artistic community spirit.

 The winning design by Pendulum included a space for the light artist James Woodfill to create a kinetic display.
 As the sun sets, an animated display of lights takes over: 10,500 color-changing LED lights alternate to create an illusion of motion, powered by 117 solar panels.

 Manufacturing the Weathering Steel Facade for Pendulum Architects

 Zahner was brought on to provide a weathering steel surface that would endure all four seasons in Kansas City, as well as provide a worn steel aeshtetic with minimal corrosion and staining of adjacent surfaces.
 Using the Solanum Steel process, Zahner was able to provide a warm steel patina.
 Zahner also worked closely with the project team to provide all structural steel and fabrication required for the project.